Tic Disorder Treatments: What Works, What Doesn’t, and What to Try Instead

 Even worse, many tic meds work by blocking dopamine in the brain.
 But get this – common side effects include weight gain and (drumroll, please) involuntary repetitive movements.
 Yep, the very thing you’re trying to stop!
 It’s like robbing Peter to pay Paul.

 Other options on the menu include anti-seizure drugs like clonidine (which can be a beast to wean off of) and even Botox injections.
-Because who doesn’t want to inject a biotoxin into their kid’s neck muscles, am I right?Â
+Because who doesn’t want to inject a biotoxin into their kid’s neck muscles?
+Am I right?

 The “Just Ignore It” Approach

-Raise your hand if a well-meaning doctor has ever told you to just ignore your child’s tics. *Raises both hands high* It’s frustrating to be told to sweep your kid’s struggles under the rug, especially when they’re afraid and confused about what’s happening to their body.
+Raise your hand if a well-meaning doctor has ever told you just to ignore your child’s tics. *Raises both hands high* It’s frustrating to be told to sweep your kid’s struggles under the rug, especially when they’re afraid and confused about what’s happening to their body.

 Ignoring tics might work for a hot minute, but sooner or later, you’ll likely find yourself back at the doc’s office, desperate for help as symptoms worsen.
-And that’s when they break out the prescription pad. Â
+And that’s when they break out the prescription pad.

 Alternative Functional Treatments: A Glimmer of Hope?

 The review does mention a couple of non-drug options, like Comprehensive Behavioral Intervention for Tics (CBIT).
-This therapy teaches kids to replace tic movements with competing ones, like moving a finger instead of jerking their neck.Â
+This therapy teaches kids to replace tic movements with competing ones, like moving a finger instead of jerking their neck.

 CBIT can be helpful, especially when combined with other approaches.
 But it’s time-consuming and not always doable for little ones who struggle to sit still and practice.